LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 ## Step 1: Updating Loop for remote-overrides

-This is not currently in dev branch, but rather is in a branch called "remote-overrides" while the bugs get worked out.
-Basically this remote-overrides branch is an exact copy of dev branch (as of October 1st) and just has remote override capabilities added to it.

-You can download remote-overrides branch [here](https://github.com/LoopKit/Loop/archive/remote-overrides.zip).
+Remote overrides are in dev branch now (as of October 13th), so you'll have to update your Loop to use this upated dev branch if you want to get this feature working.
 Be sure to review all the steps for updating your Loop app [here](https://loopkit.github.io/loopdocs/build/updating/).

-Note: If you are using and familiar with LoopWorkspace, you can use `git clone --branch=remote-overrides --recursive https://github.com/LoopKit/LoopWorkspace`.
-These directions will not explain how to use LoopWorkspace...that's out-of-scope for this page's purpose.

 ## Step 2: Apple Push Notifications
 The next part of this will help your Loop app give permissions to your Nightscout site to remotely interact with it.</br></br>